The North East Raising Aspiration Partnership are committed to ensuring all students have equal and fair access to Higher Education.

 Foster Carer Training

-As part of our support, the Partnership provide training opportunities for Foster Carers in line with Local Authority training.
+As part of our support, the Partnership provide training opportunities for foster carers in line with Local Authority training.

-During this 2-3 hour session, Foster Carers will develop their awareness and understanding of higher education and the ways in which they can support the young people in their care.
+During this 2-3 hour session, foster carers will develop their awareness and understanding of higher education and the ways in which they can support the young people in their care.

 Objectives: